Dell paves a hyperconverged path to VMware-based clouds

-Dell hosted thousands of customers, partners and executives in Las Vegas this week at Dell Technologies World, an event that each year sees the tech giant flood the market with a range of announcements, spanning channel, enterprise, cloud, artificial intelligence and data centre markets.
+Dell hosted thousands of customers, partners and executives in Las Vegas this week at Dell Technologies World, an event that each year sees the tech giant flood the market with a range of announcements, spanning channel, enterprise, cloud, artificial intelligence and data center markets.

 During the event, Dell launched new hyperconverged infrastructure (HCI) advancements, including the new Dell EMC VxRail Appliances and VxRack SDDC Systems.

-President and general manager of Dell EMC’s Server and Infrastructure Systems unit, Ashley Gorakhpurwalla, commented on the launch, claiming: “As HCI systems are increasingly being used for core data centre applications, customers are adopting VxRail and VxRack SDDC as the foundation for deploying clouds of all types.
+President and general manager of Dell EMC’s Server and Infrastructure Systems unit, Ashley Gorakhpurwalla, commented on the launch, claiming: “As HCI systems are increasingly being used for core data center applications, customers are adopting VxRail and VxRack SDDC as the foundation for deploying clouds of all types.

 Gorakhpurwalla explains Dell developed the technology alongside Dell EMC and VMware to “offer a simple and clearly defined path to private, hybrid and multi-clouds.”